dafer45/TBTK/doc/Manual.md

 Similarly, the sublattice and orbital indices for the different operators are not the same.

 In TBTK systems like this can easily be modeled using flexible indices that compounds a set of indices into a list of non-negative integers in curly braces.
-Such a compund index is usually refered to simply as an index, while the individual components are refered to as subindices.
+Such a compound index is usually referred to simply as an index, while the individual components are referred to as subindices.
 While we above used different letters to differentiate between operators with different index structures, in TBTK this is instead handled by introducing one more subsystem identifier at the front of the list of subindices.
 E.g. can can we write typical indices as (spin up = 0, spin down = 1)
 | Index              | Description                                                                |